AmriteshKr8/pico-kb/README.md

 # pico-kb
-61 key keyboard based on raspberry pi pico this project is licence
+a fully customisable 61 key keyboard USB-HID based on raspberry pi pico.
+It even has a CAPS-LOCK led so you can mind your tone !